fdsCG/techio-java-template/markdowns/welcome.md

 ## Template Resources

-`markdowns/welcome.md`: The content you are reading right belongs to this file which is referenced into the configuration file `techio.yml`.
-Tech.io uses the markdown syntax to render text and to inject programming editors.
+`markdowns/welcome.md`: The content you are reading right here is in this file.
+Tech.io relies on the markdown syntax to render text and to inject programming editors.

 `java-project`: a simple Java + Maven + JUnit project dedicated to run the programming task example below.
 A project relies on a Docker image to be run according to the project requirements.
 You can use official Docker images or build your own.